Big-Theta/DynamicDensityMap/README.md

 ...
 ```

+The value `identity: 1` indicates that this graph can be displayed with the
+`--show=1` option.

-Change the options of a `DynamicDensityMap` using the `--set_description` option.
+Change the options of a `DynamicDensityMap` using the `--set_description`
-This can change the decay rate, the number of buckets/kernels, or display options.
+option.
+This can change the decay rate, the number of buckets/kernels, or
-The map that is affected is identified through the `{"identifier": {"identity": N}}`
+display options.
+The map that is affected is identified through the
-field.
+`{"identifier": {"identity": N}}` field.

 ```console
 ~/DynamicDensityMap$ bazel run :show_density_map -- --set_description='\